MAIF/otoroshi/manual.next/src/main/paradox/getting-started.md

 curl http://myapi.oto.tools:8080
 ```

-Create your first api key with a quota of ten calls by day and month.
+Create your first api key with a quota of 10 calls by day and month.

 ```sh
 curl -X POST http://otoroshi-api.oto.tools:8080/api/apikeys \